e-korolevskii/cdeSamples/src/readme.md

 ### MyNetCoreHost

-Minimalistic project creating a host and plugin for .NET Core 3.1
+Minimalistic project creating a host and plugin for .NET 6.0

 ### MyTestHost